Emrin/kafka-tweeter-rest/README.md

 REST API:

-Subscribe to twitter - POST /users/id = make server bind a kafka consumer to tweets1 topic \
+Subscribe to twitter - POST /users/id \
 new user can register using that call.. \
 Write a new tweet - POST /tweets JSON Body \
 Read tweets (polling) - GET /tweets/{filter}/latest \